Production Licences

 Open-door production licences – issued as a result of individual negotiation since 2001.

-The terms and conditions of the two types of production licences are summarised in the table below.
+The terms and conditions of the two current types of production licences are summarised in the table below.

 Licence type/summary of terms |